panicinc/burnside/README.md

 - Procmail (already working with user accounts on an IMAP/SMTP server)
 - Cron
 - Ruby
-- SMTP server with "+" character recipient delimiter enabled for subaddressing
+- SMTP server that supports "+" character recipient delimiter for sub-addressing

 Other configurations may be possible based on your expertise.